-To book Sarah Storey as the sports speaker for your corporate event, function or conference, simply contact the Champions Speakers agency by emailing firstname.lastname@example.org or by calling a booking agent directly on 0207 1010 553.
+To book Sarah Storey as the sports speaker for your corporate event, conference or function simply contact the Champions Speakers agency using the contact details below.

 When at corporate events, Sarah is known to cover the following topics:

 - Peak Performance